DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Creating Recurrences

-Marking recurrence is important for transaction safety.
-When a recurrence is marked, Cielo understands the transaction as recurring and not as fraud.
+Marking a recurrence is important for transaction safety.
+It is also important to mark the Card On File field when dealing with a recurrence with a stored credential.
+By marking these fields, Cielo understands the transaction as recurring and secure, without confusing it with fraud.

 ### Creating a Merchant Recurrence